apache/arrow/docs/source/cpp/streaming_execution.rst

-None of the concrete implementations of :class:`ExecNode` are exposed in headers, so they can't be constructed directly outside the Translation Unit where they are defined.
+None of the concrete implementations of :class:`ExecNode` are exposed in headers, so they can't be constructed directly outside the translation unit where they are defined.
 Instead, factories to create them are provided in an extensible registry.
 This structure provides a number of benefits: